pratik7707-tech/studio/TEST_CASES.md

 ### 4.2.
 Pagination
 - **Test Case 4.2.1:** Verify the pagination controls are displayed at the bottom of the table.
 - **Test Case 4.2.2:** Verify the current page is highlighted with the primary blue color.
-- **Test Case 4.2.3:** Verify the "Records per page" dropdown works as expected (UI only).
+- **Test Case 4.2.3:** Verify the "Records per page" dropdown works as expected.
-- **Test Case 4.2.4:** Verify clicking on a page number changes the active page (UI only).
+- **Test Case 4.2.4:** Verify clicking on a page number changes the active page.

 ---

-## 5. General & Navigation
+## 5. Manage Budget Envelope

 ### 5.1.
+Create, Edit, Delete
+- **Test Case 5.1.1:** Navigate to the page via Admin -> Manage Budget Envelope.
+- **Test Case 5.1.2:** Click "Manage Budget Envelope".
+Fill out the form and save.
+- **Test Case 5.1.3:** Verify the new envelope appears in the table with the correct yearly amounts and total.
+- **Test Case 5.1.4:** Click "Edit" on the new envelope.
+Change an amount and save.
+Verify the change is reflected in the table.
+- **Test Case 5.1.5:** Click "Delete" on the envelope.
+Confirm the deletion in the dialog.
+- **Test Case 5.1.6:** Verify the envelope is removed from the table.

+### 5.2.
+Chart View
+- **Test Case 5.2.1:** Click the "View Chart" button.
+- **Test Case 5.2.2:** Verify a dialog appears with a bar chart.
+- **Test Case 5.2.3:** Verify the chart shows the correct total budget for each year (2026-2029).

+---

+## 6. General & Navigation

+### 6.1.
 Header and Navigation
-- **Test Case 5.1.1:** Verify the "Admin" link in the header is highlighted when on the "Manage Standard Initiatives" page.
+- **Test Case 6.1.1:** Verify the "Admin" link in the header is highlighted when on the "Manage Standard Initiatives" or "Manage Budget Envelope" pages.
-- **Test Case 5.1.2:** Verify clicking the "Integrated Budget" link navigates back to the main dashboard page.
+- **Test Case 6.1.2:** Verify clicking the "Integrated Budget" link navigates back to the main dashboard page.

-### 5.2.
+### 6.2.
 Loading States
-- **Test Case 5.2.1:** Verify that navigating between the "Integrated Budget" page and the "Manage Standard Initiatives" page displays a full-screen shimmer loader.
+- **Test Case 6.2.1:** Verify that navigating between the "Integrated Budget" page and the "Manage Standard Initiatives" page displays a full-screen shimmer loader.
-- **Test Case 5.2.2:** Verify that a full-screen spinner overlay appears when saving a new standard initiative.
+- **Test Case 6.2.2:** Verify that a full-screen spinner overlay appears when saving a new standard initiative.